larryknaebelobsidian/kingdom/Proposition 174. This Kingdom of the Messiah is preceded by signs..md

 37. Stress on secular education as a means of improvement and progress
 38. 10 other specific signs given by Peters

+>Such are the signs which ‘*precede* the first stage of Christ’s Advent.
+Not one of them (just as there was none before the First Advent) shall be of *a strictly Supernatural* nature; all of them are connected with the natural, or are regularly produced in an onward course of development.
+>p.
+132 Vol. 3 Prop.
+174 Obs.
+3

 ## Signs